scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--max-validator-stake` (int):

 The maximum stake, in nAVAX, that can be placed on a validator on the primary network.
 The default on Main Net: `3000000000000000` (3,000,000 AVAX)

+`--network-initial-timeout` (int):

+Initial timeout value of the adaptive timeout manager, in nanoseconds.
+The default value is: `600`.

+`--network-minimum-timeout` (int):

+Minimum timeout value of the adaptive timeout manager, in nanoseconds.
+The default value is: `5000`.

+`--network-maximum-timeout` (int):

+Maximum timeout value of the adaptive timeout manager, in nanoseconds.
+The default value is: `10`.

 `--snow-avalanche-batch-size` (int):